 - Start with cold butter.
 I use cold butter that’s been softened just slightly in the microwave.
 It’s still cooler than room temperature but soft enough to cream with the sugar.
 If your butter is too warm, your cookies will spread more.

 - Use old-fashioned oats.
 This recipe is written for old-fashioned rolled oats.
-Quick oats absorb more moisture and can make the cookies mushy—and that can lead to more spreading.
+Quick oats absorb more moisture and can make the cookies mushy, which can lead to more spreading.

-- Line your baking sheets with silicone baking mats.
+- Line your baking sheets.
+I recommend parchment paper or silicone baking mats.
 These are game changers for cookie baking.
 It helps the cookies from burning on the bottom or edges.

-You will pull them out of the oven before the centers are fully baked through.
+- Don’t overbake.
+You’ll pull these cookies from the oven before the centers are fully baked through.
 But they should not be too glossy.
-At that point even 30-60 seconds more can make a difference.
-Leave them on your baking sheet for several minutes and they will continue to finish baking as they cool.
+At that point, even 30-60 seconds more can make a difference!
+Leave the cookies on your baking sheet for several minutes, and they will continue to finish baking as they cool.

-If you find the cookies are spreading, take an angled spatula, a cookie spatula or knife and push the edges of the cookies back towards the center of the cookie right when you pull them out of the oven.
+If your cookies come out a little misshapen, take an angled spatula, a cookie spatula, or a knife and push the edges of the cookies back towards the center.
+Do this right when you pull them out of the oven.
 This makes a nice round shape and also helps keep the center nice and puffy.

 How to Store

-- Store at Room Temp: Store them in an airtight container as soon as they are cooled.
-You can store them for 3-5 days but I usually like to freeze them if it’s going to be longer than 3 days.
+- Keep the cookies airtight.
+Store these chewy oatmeal raisin cookies in an airtight container as soon as they are cooled.
+You can store them for 3-5 days, but I usually like to freeze them if it’s going to be longer than 3 days.

-- Can I Freeze These Cookies?
-Yes!
-These freeze nicely, making them a great option to make ahead of time !
+- Freeze the baked cookies.
+These oatmeal cookies freeze nicely, making them a great option to make ahead of time.
 I prefer to place them in an airtight container.
-If you’re like me, and can’t stay away, thaw one in the microwave for 10-15 seconds before eating.
+If you’re like me and can’t stay away, thaw one in the microwave for 10-15 seconds before eating.

 More Oatmeal Cookie Recipes